ccgarant/ergo-full-node-raspi/part1-raspi-setup.md

-# Getting Started: Raspberry Pi Headless Setup for Running an Ergo Full Node

-A quick tutorial on how to setup a raspberry pi (raspi, or raspberrypi) to be headless (that is remote into pi, pi does not have a monitor or mouse plugged in).
-This is geared toward beginners who want to learn and hopefully get more Ergo nodes running.

 # Part 1: Getting your Pi Setup

 Time Allotment:
 - 1hr to order parts (if you don't have it)
 - 1hr-3hr to execute (depending on skill level and snags)